daisygunn/grow-restaurant/TESTING.md

 ### User Stories
 [Site Navigation](https://github.com/daisygunn/grow-restaurant/issues/1) / [Basic navbar & footer](https://github.com/daisygunn/grow-restaurant/issues/15) / [Informative Landing Page](https://github.com/daisygunn/grow-restaurant/issues/2)

-The homepage instanlty provides the user with all information needed to be able to navigate through the website & to gain an understanding of 'who' the restaurant is.
+The homepage instantly provides the user with all information needed to be able to navigate through the website & to gain an understanding of 'who' the restaurant is.

-The navbar is self explanatory and it is also clear to the user which page they are currently on.
+The navbar is self-explanatory and it is also clear to the user which page they are currently on.

 The footer provides all additional key information required, opening times, location and contact information.
-For users viewing on a larger screen an embedded google map is included.
+For users viewing on a larger screen, an embedded google map is included.

 ![](assets/images/user_stories_testing/user_stories_s1.jpg)